tudace/tuda_latex_templates/README.md

    - Switch pdfa-mode to PDF/A-2b and enforce Type1 for valid documents
    - add tudaexercise.cls and corresponding demo file
    - documentation enhancements
+   - type=intern for tudapub for intern reports
+   - announcement mode for tudaposter
+   - Layout adjustments on TUDabeamer
+   - Additional pagestyle=false mode for tudapub